 Even Newer Dynamics for General atmospheric modelling of the environment (ENDGame)

-ENDGame is the current operational dynamical core for the Unified Model and is an evolution of New Dynamics.
-It is based on a semi-implicit semi-Lagrangian discretization of the governing equations.
+ENDGame is the current operational dynamical core for the Unified Model and is based on a semi-implicit semi-Lagrangian discretization of the governing equations.

 Building on recent research into the dispersion properties of Rossby waves on C-grids, ENDGame has improved handling of these meteorologically significant waves whilst retaining the same optimal properties.
 This has required a modification to the staggering of variables with respect to the poles.
 The two aspects, the different Helmholtz problem and the changes to the polar discretization, have improved the scaling of the model on massively parallel computer architectures.